How this site will be ran

 Hey look!
 I have a Tumblr account!

-This Tumblr account will be used for me to express my views for the vocal minority that have a Tumblr, but mainly it will be used to share some cool EDM to the Tumblrsphere.
+This Tumblr account will be used for me to share some cool EDM to the Tumblrsphere.

 It will follow up with the theming style of the rest of my website.
 But since Tumblr theming is quite challenging, the site might be broken the majority of the time.